aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Now we need to compose them
 - Client in server: all good
 - Server in client: server becomes client, fails and console.log
-- Excalidraw: donut pattern and fetch data again
+- Excalidraw: donut pattern and fetch data again, use cases collapsible sidebar or autoscrolling-chat

 ## Benefits and drawbacks